utsa-lib-cedish/mapbox-layers/README.md

 ![Rename the files](markdown-images/gis-5.png "JSON files in the data directory")

-### Adding layers in Mapbox
+### Adding Layers in Mapbox

 Now we can add the GeoJSON data as a layer to our Mapbox base map.
 Mapbox's standard map style already has Mexican state boundaries, so the municipal boundaries will fit within Mapbox's existing map data.

 To add layers, we first need to add the data as a source.
-We will use the [addSource method](https://docs.mapbox.com/mapbox-gl-js/api/map/#map#addsource).
+We'll use the [addSource method](https://docs.mapbox.com/mapbox-gl-js/api/map/#map#addsource).
 This method accepts two arguments.
-The first should be a string, which is the unique name for the source.
-The second is an object that specifies the [type of source](https://docs.mapbox.com/style-spec/reference/sources/) and the source itself.
+The first should be a string, which is a unique name we give the source.
+The second argument is an object that specifies the [type of source](https://docs.mapbox.com/style-spec/reference/sources/) and the source itself.

-The source can't be added until the map has loaded.
-If we try to do so, we'll get an error.
-So we have to add some code to ensure that map loads first, then the source gets added.
+The source can't be added until the map has loaded, or we'll get an error.
+So we have to add some code to ensure that map loads first, and only then does the source get added.

-First we will import import the JSON.
-In `Map.jsx`, add the following import: `import municipios from '../data/muni-limits.json';`.
-Then, in the same useEffect that generates the map, we will write:
+First we import the JSON.
+In `Map.jsx`, we can add the import: `import municipios from '../data/muni-limits.json';`.
+Then, in the same `useEffect` that generates the map, we'll write:

 `Map.jsx`:
 ```jsx